The Best Luxury Small Group Tour of Southeast Asia

 (Overnight – Sofitel Legend Metropole Hanoi)

-Day 3: Hanoi.
-(Breakfast and Lunch) Start your day with a visit to a residential Hanoi district seldom experienced by foreigners.
+Middle Class Hanoi.
+Start your day with a visit to a residential Hanoi district seldom experienced by foreigners.
 You will feel like you have traveled back in time into the 1960’s when Hanoi was a quaint capital populated mostly by modest workers.
 Wander around these narrow alleys covered in colorful market stalls, observe the locals as they go about their daily lives – you will experience Hanoi as only the locals do.

-After the performance, you will enjoy a short walk to your hotel by the charming lake, walking past the locals as they dine on street food, an activity that is omnipresent in the evening all over the Old Quarter.
-By now you will start realizing that the Vietnamese take street food to a whole new level, even by Southeast Asia standards – people eating are everywhere, occupying sections of the pedestrian walkways, parks, sometimes taking over parts of the roads after sunset, enjoying the wares from scores of small street stalls.
+Old Quarter Night Walk.
+After the performance, you will enjoy a short walk to your hotel by the charming lake, walking past the locals as they dine on street food, an activity that is omnipresent at night all over the Old Quarter.
+By now you will start realizing that the Vietnamese take street food to a whole new level, even by Southeast Asia standards – people eating are everywhere, occupying sections of the pedestrian walkways, parks, sometimes taking over parts of the roads after sunset, enjoying the wares of scores of small street stalls.

 (Overnight – Sofitel Legend Metropole Hanoi)